Ceasar/Encyclopedia/src/adler_1966.rst

        This part is divided into the following sections.

        1. The varieties and degrees of reading ability.

-       2. The major distinctions between reading for amusement and reading for instruction.
+       2. The major distinctions between `reading for amusement`_ and `reading for instruction`_.

-       3. The distinction, in `reading for instruction`_, between information and understanding.
+       3. The distinction, in `reading for instruction`_, between `reading for information`_ and `reading for understanding`_.

-       4. The relation of this last distinction to one between active and passive reading.
+       4. The relation of this last distinction to one between `active reading`_ and `passive reading`_.

        5. Defines the sort of reading to be discussed as the reception of communications conveying knowledge.

        6. Relates reading to learning_, by distinguishing between learning by discovery_ and learning by instruction_.

        7. The relation of books and teachers, distinguishing them as dead and alive, and shows that reading is learning from dead teachers.

-       8. Distinguishes between primary and secondary teachers, living or dead, and defines the great books as original communications, and hence primary teachers.
+       8. Distinguishes between `primary teachers`_ and `secondary teachers`_,
+          living or dead, and defines the great books as original communications, and hence primary teachers.

     2. The second treats of the failure of contemporary education with respect to reading.